CodingTrain/thecodingtrain.com/content/content-structure-guide.md

 #### Contributions enabling

-You can choose to show or hide the contributions panel in a specific video by setting `"canContribute"` to `true` or `false`.
+This property let's us disable the intention for users to send contributions for that specific videos.
+This property would show or hide the contributions panel and button in a specific video by setting `"canContribute"` to `true` or `false` respectively.
 If `"canContribute"` is not set, lessons and guest tutorials default to `false` and challenges to `true`.

 #### Code examples